 Tulsa Changemakers achieves their mission and works toward their vision in three primary ways:

-- Listen, Listen, Act afterschool program is a semester long, 25-session afterschool youth leadership development and action program that empowers elementary, middle, and high school students, from Title I schools in Tulsa Public and Union Public Schools, to make meaningful change in their schools and communities.
+- Listen, Listen, Act is a semester long, 25-session afterschool and in-school youth leadership development and action program that empowers elementary, middle, and high school students, primarily from Title I schools in Tulsa Public and Union Public Schools, to make meaningful change in their schools and communities.

 - Training and Consulting builds capacity in adults and systems to elevate youth voice and leadership more effectively and authentically.

 Interested in getting involved with Tulsa Changemakers?
-Email Jake Lerner at firstname.lastname@example.org.
+Email Hannah Jarman at firstname.lastname@example.org.